h2well-compact

 Hydrogen production under the specific conditions of small renewable energy plants

-One objective pursued by h2well-compact partners is to adapt a proton exchange membrane (PEM) high-pressure electrolyzer to the special conditions of small renewable energy plants.
-A small hydropower plant at the Ilm River in Apolda serves as a test field to scrutinize possible system dimensions of electrolysis plants adapted to fluctuating renewable energy sources.
-As there are no long-term data on the power feed-in of the small hydropower plant in Oberroßla on the Ilm, the Chair of Energy Systems developed a theoretical approach to derive a power profile of the average daily electrical turbine output in the years 2000 - 2020 on the basis of long-term flow data from the Mellingen gauging station located slightly upstream.
+One objective pursued by h2well-compact partners was to adapt a proton exchange membrane (PEM) high-pressure electrolyzer to the special conditions of small-scale renewable energy plants.
+A small hydropower plant at the Ilm River in Oberroßla served as a test field to scrutinize possible system sizes of electrolysis plants adapted to fluctuating renewable energy sources.
+As there was no long-term data available on the power feed-in of the small-scale hydropower plant in Oberroßla on the Ilm, the Chair of Energy Systems developed a theoretical approach to derive a power profile of the average daily electrical turbine output in the years 2000 - 2020 on the basis of long-term flow data from the Mellingen gauging station located slightly upstream.
 The data thus obtained were also matched with further flow data from the downstream Niedertrebra gauging station.
 The basic applicability of the theoretical annual power profiles was demonstrated with the help of real power data from Energienetze Apolda on the grid feed-in of the small hydropower plant in the period from 01.05.2014 to 23.09.2021.
 Figure 2 shows that the theoretical feed-in capacity of the small hydropower plant varies between no feed-in during dry periods, i.e. 0 kW (dark blue areas) and a maximum of approx. 70 kW (dark red areas).
 In the summer months, the hydropower plant achieves a lower turbine output than in the rest of the year due to the lower water supply of the Ilm.
 Especially in the summer months of the comparatively dry years 2003, 2018 and 2019, the hydropower plant was unable to feed in any electricity at all for longer periods.
 Furthermore, as can be seen in Figure 2, in individual years there are power losses or even complete operational failures in the winter and spring months due to an excessive water supply.

 Fig. 2 - Theoretical expected average daily turbine output of the small hydropower plant in Oberroßla near Apolda, sorted by calendar year